TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingHTML/HtmlTemplate/Index.rst

 Contrary to marks, the subpart markers may be placed inside HTML comment tags.
 That way they do not show up, when you open your template file in the browser, but still do their work with TYPO3 CMS.
 Additional information may be placed inside the comment tag.
-It is a current practice to indicate the beginning and the end of the subpart by using the words "Start" and "End" in the opening and closing markers respectively.
+It is a common practice to indicate the beginning and the end of the subpart by using the words "Start" and "End" in the opening and closing markers respectively.